 When I was growing up, my mom was a school librarian, and my dad was a police officer.
 This meant my dad often had to work unusual hours and sleep during the day.
 My dad demonstrated his love for our family by working hard, being a provider, and always doing whatever needed to be done.
 I have the luxury of working a more normal schedule, and I want to be around as much as I can during our kids’ formative years.
 I prioritize being at home with Karine, Micah, and Ady on nights and weekends, at the expense of being more involved in the community.
 I try to do an activity with my children every Saturday and take them on a father-daughter/son trip every summer.
 We are not big on organized activities but are big on quality time and creating experiences for our children.

 While business success is exciting, my primary hope is that my children turn out okay as fully functioning members of society.
 Both of our children have had challenges early on in their life.
 Micah was born ten weeks prematurely and weighed just 3 pounds and 1 ounce at birth.
 Adylin (Ady) has a rare medical condition that limits her gross motor skills and her ability to speak.
 I hope to pour as much love and energy as I can into our children while they are young.

-As I write this biography, I am currently thirty-seven years old.
+As I write this biography, I am currently thirty-eight years old.
 With 30 years or more remaining in my career, I have a lot more that I hope to accomplish.
 I hope to grow MarketBeat into a $50m/year privately held business.
-I hope to permanently establish a downtown entrepreneurship support center in Sioux Falls.
-I hope to build a permanent home for my church.
+I hope to redefine what effective philanthropy means in my community.
 I hope to build a real estate empire, as well as the largest venture capital firm in the region.
 I hope to run for elected office and be a key leader in my community.
-I hope to redefine what effective philanthropy means in my community.
+I hope to create and fund many community projects and amenities that all can enjoy.
 While I may not accomplish all these goals, I will always strive to do more and be more.

 Connect with me on social media: